Architecture of Toronto: Theatre venues

 The Royal Alexandra Theatre was completed in 1909 and is an example of Beaux-Arts style of architecture common for theatres in early 20th century British Empire.

 The city hosts a number of music theatres and venues, most notably Roy Thomson Hall.
 Designed by Canadian architects Arthur Erickson and Mathers and Haldenby, the 2630-seat Roy Thomson Hall opened in 1982 as the primary home of the Toronto Symphony Orchestra.
 The previous home of the Toronto Symphony Orchestra, Massey Hall, is the oldest musical theatre venue in Toronto, and remains in operation today.
 In June 2006, the Four Seasons Centre for the Performing Arts opened as the new home of the Canadian Opera Company and The National Ballet of Canada.
 Designed by Diamond + Schmitt, the 2,000 seat opera house has a European-style tiered horseshoe-shaped auditorium.
 It is the first structure in Canada specifically designed to house both opera and ballet with customized acoustics.
-Other musical theatres and concert venues in Toronto include the Danforth Music Hall, The Opera House, the Budweiser Stage (formerly Molson Canadian Amphitheatre, which replaced The Forum), and Rogers Stadium.
+Other musical theatres and concert venues in Toronto include the Danforth Music Hall, The Opera House, the RBC Amphitheatre (formerly Budweiser Stage and was opened as Molson Canadian Amphitheatre, which replaced The Forum), and Rogers Stadium.

 The city also holds a number of live performance theatres including the Royal Alexandra Theatre, the oldest live performance theatre in North America.
 The Royal Alexandra's design was inspired by turn-of-the-century beaux-arts architectural styles, typical of British theatres.
 Other notable live performance venues include Elgin and Winter Garden Theatres, Ed Mirvish Theatre, Randolph Theatre, CAA Theatre, Princess of Wales Theatre, and the Meridian Hall (formerly the Sony Centre for the Performing Arts and the Hummingbird Centre and was opened as O'Keefe Centre).